 My passion is educating my community on the many benefits that herbal medicine can provide for them.
-I teach community herb classes through Dandelion Botanical in Ballard, WA.
+I teach in a wide variety of formats: via local herbal apothecaries, herbal conferences and events, in person one-on-one sessions, or online.
 See below for a list of current class offerings.

 Would you like to book me to teach at your event/school?
 Please contact me to do so!

 During our current social distancing restrictions due to the COVID pandemic, I am happy to book on online class that can be arranged to suite you or your event needs.

 A three part course designed to introduce you to the foundations of Plant Identification.
 The first class will teach you about plant morphology, the main method used for identifying plants.
 You will learn about the various ways in which a plant organizes its features, its morphology, and the course will cover morphological traits that pertain to stem, root, leaf, flower, inflorescence, and fruit morphology.
 The second course in the series will cover the morphological traits specific to a group of families prevalent in the PNW; and will then take you into the field on herb walks to identify specific species of plants found in the families covered.
 We will discuss the traits used to identify our medicinal species, how to sustainably wildcraft plants for medicinal use, how to use plants as medicine via learning about the materia medica of the plant, and we will explore the many methods used in making medicine from our local medicinal plants.
 The third and final course will teach you how to use the main dichotomous key of the region, The Flora of the Pacific Northwest, in order to learn how to key a plant in the wild to its corresponding family, genus and species.
 You will learn about the tools used in plant identification, the skills employed in keying out plants, and will have the opportunity to work in the field to key out a number of plants using the The Flora of the Pacific Northwest.
 Come explore your environment and learn about the wondrous herbs it has to offer!